MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 When clicking on the `Stamina` label on the character sheet, a prompt will appear to spend 2 Hero Tokens - if available - instead of a Recovery to regain stamina worth the actor’s recovery value.

+### Surges through Hero Tokens

+When clicking on the `Surges` label on the character sheet, a prompt will appear to spend 1 Hero Token - if available - to gain 2 surges for the actor.

 ### Hero Tokens and Malice display

-Both Hero Token count  and Director’s Malice total are displayed in a little display as part of/below the player list in the bottom left corner of the screen.
+Both Hero Token count  and Director’s Malice total are displayed in a display below the player list in the bottom left corner of the screen.
 The Director has access to a global setting to hide their Malice count from the players, or have it be visible.

 The three dot menu in line with hero tokens allows for awarding Hero Tokens to the party (increasing the count), and resetting them to the current player count.